Dallas County, Texas: Politics

-Dallas County's post-war growth transformed it from a Democratic Solid South stronghold into a conservative Sunbelt county that voted for the Republican presidential candidate in every election from 1952 to 2004, except when Texas native Lyndon B. Johnson successfully ran for a full term as president on the Democratic ticket in 1964.
+Dallas County was one of the first areas of the South to break away from a Solid South voting pattern.
+This coincided with the county's explosive postwar growth.
+It swung from a 13-point win for Democrat Harry Truman in 1948 to a 23-point win for Republican Dwight Eisenhower in 1952.
+For most of the second half of the 20th century, it would be one of the most conservative urban counties in the nation, voting for the GOP in every presidential election until 2008.
+The lone exception was when Texas native Lyndon B. Johnson successfully ran for a full term as president on the Democratic ticket in 1964.

 In the 2004 election, Democrats won their first countywide administrative office since 1986 by electing Lupe Valdez to the office of Dallas County Sheriff.
 The last Democratic countywide administrator was D. Connally elected County Surveyor prior to the office's abolition.
 Democrats also won three district court benches in 2004.
-Two years later in 2006, Democrats swept every contested countywide race including County Judge, District Clerk, County Clerk, District Attorney and County Treasurer as well as every contested judicial seat.
+Two years later, Democrats swept every contested countywide race, including those for County Judge, District Clerk, County Clerk, District Attorney, County Treasurer, as well as every contested judicial seat.

-Starting in 1996, Dallas County began voting more Democratic than the state of Texas as a whole, with relatively narrow wins from 1992 to 2004 even as the Republican nominee won Texas easily in 2000 and 2004.
-This trend culminated in 2008 when Barack Obama won Dallas County with a substantial margin.
-Obama's coattails allowed Democrats to win the remaining Republican held judicial seats.
+Since the 1990s, Dallas County has voted more Democratic than the state of Texas as a whole.
+It swung from an 18-point win for George H. W. Bush in 1988 to only a two-point win in 1992.
+In 1996, Bill Clinton became only the fourth Democrat since Truman to win 40 percent of the vote.
+Former Governor of Texas George W. Bush earned relatively narrow wins in 2000 and 2004, even as he easily carried the state.
+This trend amplified in 2008 when the county swung dramatically to Barack Obama, whose coattails allowed Democrats to win the remaining Republican-held judicial seats.

+Since the 2010s, Dallas County has been one of the most Democratic-leaning counties in Texas.
 In 2012, Obama won Dallas County by virtually the same margin as he had done in 2008.
 In 2016, Hillary Clinton increased the Democratic margin of victory even further.
-She became the first Democrat to win 60% of Dallas County since Franklin D. Roosevelt in 1944, whilst under Donald Trump the Republicans failed to win 40% of the vote in the county for the first time since 1992.
+She became the first Democrat to win 60% of the county's vote since Franklin D. Roosevelt in 1944, while Donald Trump became the first Republican not to win 40% of the vote in the county since 1992.
+Joe Biden managed an even larger win in 2020.

+In 2024, though Trump did not carry the county, he received his best-ever vote share, with 38%.
+This was likely due to his increase in Hispanic support, which was 55% in the state of Texas compared to Kamala Harris’s 44%.

-Dallas County has had three openly LGBT elected county officials: Lupe Valdez, elected Sheriff in 2004 and served until 2017; Jim Foster, elected county judge in 2006, serving one term before defeat in the Democratic primary in 2010; and Gary Fitzsimmons, elected District Clerk in 2006.
+Dallas County has had three openly LGBT elected county officials: Lupe Valdez, elected Sheriff in 2004 and serving until 2017; Jim Foster, elected county judge in 2006, serving one term before defeat in the Democratic primary in 2010; and Gary Fitzsimmons, elected District Clerk in 2006.